Google Maps: Go version

 Google Maps Go, a version of the app designed for lower-end devices, was released in beta in January 2018.
 By September 2018, the app had over 10 million installations.

 Artistic and literary uses

-The German "geo-novel" Senghor on the Rocks (2008) told the story as a series of spreads showing a Google map location on the left and text telling the story on the right.
-Annika Richterich explains that the "satellite pictures in Senghor on the Rocks illustrate the main character’s travel through the West-African state of Senegal".
+The German "geo-novel" Senghor on the Rocks (2008) presents its story as a series of spreads showing a Google Maps location on the left and the story's text on the right.
+Annika Richterich explains that the "satellite pictures in Senghor on the Rocks illustrate the main character's travel through the West-African state of Senegal".

-Artists have used Google StreetView in a range of ways.
+Artists have used Google Street View in a range of ways.
 Emilio Vavarella's The Google Trilogy includes glitchy images and unintended portraits of the drivers of the Street View cars.
-The Japanese band group inou used Google StreetView backgrounds to make a music video for their song EYE.
-The US band Arcade Fire made a customized music video that used StreetView to show the viewer their own childhood home.
+The Japanese band group_inou used Google Street View backgrounds to make a music video for their song EYE.
+The Canadian band Arcade Fire made a customized music video that used Street View to show the viewer their own childhood home.